learn-co-curriculum/react-hooks-information-flow-code-along/README.md

+## Overview

+In this lesson, we'll explore how to pass callback functions as props in order to change state in a parent component.

 ## Objectives

-- Practice enforcing React up-down information flow
+1. Practice enforcing React up-down information flow
-- Practice debugging
+2. Practice changing state in a parent from a child component

 ## React component structure